 This course covers basic practices in hydraulics and hydrology, as well as environmental topics encountered in the civil engineering field.
-Prerequisites: MA121 Fundamentals of College Mathematics 1 and CT151 Surveying 1.
+Prerequisites: MA125 College Algebra and Trigonometry and CT251 Elementary Surveying

-CT242 Mechanical & Electrical Systems for Cr-3 Buildings
+CT242 Mechanical & Electrical Systems for Buildings

 This course explores the features of mechanical and electrical systems typically included as part of the utility of service grouping in modern buildings, including design principles, materials and equipment, installation, operation, and maintenance.
 All mechanical aspects of supporting a building are covered, including air handling, HVAC, heat loads and losses, electricity, plumbing, and water delivery.